Threats

 Little spotted kiwi are on the road recovery.

-Rowi have increased their population, mainly due to BNZ Operation Nest Egg™.
+Rowi have increased their population, mainly due to Operation Nest Egg™.

 The other three taxa of brown kiwi are still in decline.
 Although some actively managed populations are flourishing, most birds live in sites with little or no management, and for some of these, dogs are a serious problem, especially working dogs.